Pairadux/dotfiles/README.md

 I have attempted to create the best possible Mouseless Development Environment for myself.
 Most (non-Linux-specific) dotfiles are also compatible with Mac based on my testing[^1], though some integrations may require additional setup.

-My Dotfiles are managed with [ Chezmoi ](https://chezmoi.io), making them easy to install, update, and maintain across systems.
+My Dotfiles are managed with [Chezmoi](https://chezmoi.io), making them easy to install, update, and maintain across systems.

 I am currently in love with [Folke's Tokyo Night Color Scheme](https://github.com/folke/tokyonight.nvim), so most of my configurations, when applicable, will include a Tokyo Night theme.